 the routes.
 The best thing to do would be to take me up there and I can show

 you the easiest way up.
-I think it’s more like class IV.
-I do have a 100′
+I think it’s more like Class 4.
+I do have a 100-foot

 Tom McLeod climbed up there during that same time (1973-1975) and put up a

 Frank Florence used Stack Rock for climbing classes back in the 1970s.
-Frank provided the following:
+Frank provided the following information:

-A few other details: the longer west side route you and I climbed was perhaps the most popular on the crag.
-As I recall, it also had variations on either side (really, short boulder moves.)
+A few other details: the longer West Side Route you and I climbed was perhaps the most popular on the crag.
+As I recall, it also had variations on either side (really, short boulder moves).
 Also, the route I mentioned that I fell off of was first climbed cleanly by Tom McLeod.
 I made one of the early ascents, but not the first.
-And I think I was up there with John Platt one of the days we encounter the rattler in the left side crack.
+And I think I was up there with John Platt one of the days we encountered the rattlesnake in the left-side crack.

 “Stack Rock.
-I remember and have old photos of so many trips out there. (remember those ski tours too!)
-Mountain Guides, Inc. (MGI- the climbing school I owned in the 80’s) took classes out there to teach the basics of staging multi-pitch belays.
-West and north faces were where we spent most of the time.
-Lot’s of top roping from different ledge systems too.
-I know when I first climbed out there with Frank, Lew, you and others in the 70’s, mountain rescue had placed one or two old bolts on top and had used the place for litter evacuation training down the north side.
-Was I with you when we reached up and found a rattle snake telling us to back off?”
+I remember and have old photos of so many trips out there.
+Remember those ski tours too!
+Mountain Guides, Inc. (MGI- the climbing school I owned in the 1980’s) took classes out there to teach the basics of staging multi-pitch belays.
+West and North Faces were where we spent most of the time.
+Lot’ of top-roping from different ledge systems too.
+I know when I first climbed out there with Frank, Lew, you and others in the 1970’s, mountain rescue had placed 1 or 2 old bolts on top and had used the place for litter evacuation training down the North Side.
+Was I with you when we reached up and found a rattlesnake telling us to back off?”

-“I’m sure I have old photos out there from the 70’s.
+“I’m sure I have old photos out there from the 1970’s.
 Goldline 7/16” rope, mountain boots (then EB’s), knickers, rugby shirts and bowline-on-a-coil were standard fare.
-I remember stinging lichen blowing into the eyes while scrapping for hex and titon placements in those sandy, flaring worn out cracks.
+I remember stinging lichen blowing into the eyes while scrapping for hex and piton placements in those sandy, flaring worn-out cracks.
 Might be fun to pull out old photos.
 I was out there last year on a long run and kind of re-lived the previous visits.
-Scrambled up the SE ridge and noticed it hasn’t been all bolted up like the other spires around that elevation like on the north side of Mores (rock too sketchy for hard face climbs or too far a walk perhaps?).
-I was out there belaying Dan McHale when he top roped a fairly hard face route on the north side.
+Scrambled up the Southeast Ridge and noticed it hasn’t been all bolted up like the other spires around that elevation like on the North Side of Mores (rock too sketchy for hard face climbs or too far a walk perhaps?).
+I was out there belaying Dan McHale when he top-roped a fairly hard face route on the North Side.
 It’s going to be really difficult if Tom’s looking for FA info.
 Much like the Cliffs, old pins found from a prior generation.”

 Stack Rock Access

-Thanks to Boise City’s land acquisition program and a generous donation by a private land owner, you can now access the peak with out trespassing concerns.
+Thanks to Boise City’s land acquisition program and a generous donation by a private land owner, you can now access the peak without trespassing concerns.
 There are several ways to access the peak.
 I approached the peak from the Bogus Basin Road.
 Park 10.5 miles from the start of the Bogus Basin Road at its junction with Hill Road.
-There is a large pull out at this point with room for several cars on the east side of the road.
+There is a large pullout at this point with room for several cars on the East Side of the road.
 Carefully cross the busy road at the east end of the concrete barriers.
-You will find a descent trail at this point.
+You will find a decent trail at this point.
 Follow it left and down into North Fork Daniels Creek.
-The trail loses 300 feet before you hit the North Fork Daniels Creek Trail which is part of the Ridge to Rivers Trail system.
+The trail loses 300 vertical feet before you hit the North Fork Daniels Creek Trail which is part of the Ridge-to-Rivers Trail system.
 Turn right and follow this excellent trail uphill.
 Eventually you will reach the trees and a junction.
 Turn left at this junction and then left at the next junction and you will arrive at the tower in 3.5 miles.

-The Ridge to Rivers Trail system (see link below) also has an approach from the ski area as well as Hidden Speings.
+The Ridge-to-Rivers Trail system (see link below) also has an approach from the ski area as well as Hidden Speings.
 Note that the 2014 trail map does not show the trails I described above.
-Also, there is another access point at around mile 13 on the Bogus Basin Road.
+Also, there is another access point at around Mile 13 on the Bogus Basin Road.
 I will hike it soon and add details when I have them.
-Finally, the excellent 2012 book Boise Backcountry Adventures by Sandy Epeldi with Dave Nevins covers most trails in this area and is a highly recommended resource.
+Finally, the excellent 2012 book, Boise Backcountry Adventures by Sandy Epeldi with Dave Nevins, covers most of the trails in this area and is a highly-recommended resource.